couchbaselabs/tuqtng/docs/n1ql-v1.md

 ##### Filtering

 If a WHERE clause is specified, the expression is evaluated for each object.
-All objects evluating to TRUE are included in the result array.
+All objects evluating to TRUE are included in the result of the filtering stage.

 ##### Result Object Generation